Disability Law Resources

 Having knowledge of these legal protections can facilitate a discussion with relevant parties such as supervisors, human resources personnel, union reps, equity and diversity officers (if your organization or company has them), professional associations or regulatory bodies, or an organizational ombudsperson.
-Many issues can be resolved through dialogue and improved communications with your manager, HR department or union rep. Sometime when this does not resolve or improve things, escalation to legal resources is an option.
+Many issues can be resolved through dialogue and improved communications with managers, HR personnel or union reps.
+Sometimes when this does not resolve or improve things, escalation to legal resources is an option to consider.

-Talking about your specific workplace issues with a Career Counsellor or Employment Strategist at the Career Centre can also be helpful.
+Talking about your specific workplace issues with a Career Counsellor at the Career Centre can also be helpful.

 Both Federal and Provincial levels of government register and hear discrimination complaints.
-If other methods of resolving an issue of discrimination are not effective you can also file a Human Rights complaint at the Canadian Human Rights Commission or with the Ontario Human Rights Commission.
+You can file a Human Rights complaint at the Canadian Human Rights Commission or with the Ontario Human Rights Commission.
 See below for the actual codes.

 The Canadian Human Rights Charter

 Read the full version of the Human Rights Code that outlines in detail what exactly constitutes “discrimination” in Ontario and explains which protections under the law exist for individuals living and working in the province.
 A simplified version of the Ontario Human Rights Code is also available with a brief list of protected groups and sectors that must abide by the Code accordingly.